Product Liability PAM Cooking Spray Lawyer and Catastrophic Burn Injury Attorney reviewing cooking spray accidents on behalf of plaintiffs nationwide

 ConAgra, Sysco and Wellsley Farms have been under pressure from the media and law firms representing injured plaintiffs following cooking spray accidents.
 No product liability cases have gone to trial as of yet, however, attorneys will seek compensation related to medical expense costs, pain and suffering, long-term disability, and also punitive damages for the negligence of food companies who manufacture and sell defective products that injure consumers.

 Conagra has released statements that deny responsibility for their kitchen products exploding and causing severe injuries.
 The company claims the PAM cooking spray cans are safe if used as intended.
 Plaintiffs and consumer protection attorneys argue that cooking spray is meant to be used in the kitchen near heat sources and the onus is on the manufacturer to design and produce a safer product for consumers.
+However, many corporate entities only see the bottom line, and aim first to please shareholders, rather than place consumer safety at the forefront of their business model.

 Joe Lyon is a Cincinnati, Ohio consumer protection PAM cooking spray lawyer and product liability attorney representing injured plaintiffs nationwide in PAM cooking spray burn injury accidents.
 The Lyon Firm specializes in consumer safety litigation and has experience engaging large corporations following injuries and accidents.
 Contact the Lyon Firm at (800) 513-2403 for a free consultation.